 We arrived at Brushy Creek Lake Park about 7:15 to a beautiful morning.
 About 60* and sunny, just gorgeous.
 Remembering the last time I ran a pre-race warmup mile, I skipped the lap around the lake and just chatted with some Rogues before the race.

-I didn’t figure I had a chance to touch my 5K PR from Shiner in November, so I didn’t really set a time goal.
+I didn’t figure I had a chance to touch my 5K PR from Shiner in November, so I didn’t really set a time goal, specially since I didn’t know what is a good 5k time.
 Instead I would strive to run negative splits and finish feeling good.

 The course is a simple out-and-back along Brushy Creek Regional Trail–the first/last .1 is off-road (rocky grass) but the rest is on the paved trail.
 I have a habit of starting off too quickly, then paying for it later in the race.
 I mean, 3.1 miles sounds so short after running 12 last weekend, but a 5K is always harder than I think it will be.
 However, the rough terrain at the beginning helped me keep things in check–I just turned up my music and ran my own race.